dhanasekars/python-microservices/README.md

 ## THE DOCKER WAY

 The easiest way to run the project is to use docker-compose.
-To do so, you need to have docker and docker-compose installed on your machine.
+To do so, you will need to have docker and docker-compose installed on your machine.

 ### SETUP DOCKER
-### STEP 1 : SETUP ENVIRONMENT
+### STEP 1: SETUP ENVIRONMENT

-1. Clone the project main branch.
+1. Clone the project's main branch.
 2. Create a `.env.docker` file in the `/app/secrets` directory of the project and add the variables looking at the `.env.example` file.
 3. Ensure to set `POSTGRES_HOST=postgres`.
-4. Run the following to make execute permissions on the setup-env.sh file:
+4. Run the following to execute permissions on the setup-env.sh file:
     ```bash
         chmod +x setup-env.sh
     ```

-### STEP 2 : BUILD AND RUN THE PROJECT
+### STEP 2: BUILD AND RUN THE PROJECT

 1. Run the following command to build the project:
     ```bash